Rauner victorious in tight race against Ives

 Illinois Gov. Bruce Rauner was victorious Tuesday night in a tight race against Jeanne Ives.

-With 90 percent of the precincts reporting statewide -- and only 15 percent of DuPage County's vote in because of a hardware glitch -- Rauner told supporters he had won the Republican nomination and will face Democrat J.B.
+With 95 percent of the precincts reporting statewide -- but a large portion of DuPage County's vote uncounted late into the night because of a hardware glitch -- Rauner told supporters he had won the Republican nomination and will face Democrat J.B.
 Pritzker in November.
-He was holding a 20,425 vote lead on Ives at the time of his declaration, yet Ives conceded she had lost the race, as well.
+He was holding a 22,192 vote lead on Ives at midnight, yet Ives conceded she had lost the race, as well.

+Rauner took Cook and Lake counties, but Ives was ahead in DuPage and won in Kane, McHenry and Will counties as well as nearly two dozen downstate counties.

 "You have given me the chance to win the battle against the corruption that plagues Illinois," Rauner said late Tuesday.